Bridging Hands Camps

 Lee Trevathan is from Washington, DC and is looking forward to working more with Bridging Hands Camp.
 He is currently a stay-at-home dad and is very involved in after school activities with his daughter and her friends.
 Lee loves everything outdoors including hiking, swimming and boat riding.
 His favorite thing to do is spending the day at the beach.

 Amy is a teacher for the deaf and an ASL teacher for Montgomery County Public Schools in Maryland.
 She is also a therapist who works with deaf clients across the state.
 Amy’s passion lies within the teenage field and within the Cued Speech community by providing support to and education to those about this unique opportunity-both deaf and hearing.
 Amy founded Maryland KODA in 1998 and the National KODA Family Conference in 2000.
 Amy majored in deaf studies at Rochester Institute of Technology, studied social work at NTID and obtained her Masters degrees from Rochester Institute of Technology and Gallaudet University.
-She and her husband, Roy, have two hearing teenagers.
+She and her husband, Roy, have two adult CODAs.

 Debby is a civil rights attorney dedicated to protecting the rights of deaf and hard of hearing Americans to access education, entertainment, social services, banking and all other aspects of society.
 In her pursuit to optimize deaf education, she also serves on school boards.
 When she’s not fighting in court, she can be found mediating between her two young KODAs or rooting for her beloved Boston sports teams.